SENKAN!

 [6] Promoted to Rear Admiral in 1943, Iwabuchi is in command of the 31st Naval Special Base Force at Manila defending the city when killed around 25 February 1945, at Intramuros - the old Spanish walled city.
 He is promoted Vice Admiral, posthumously.

-[7] Ballard's Remotely Operated Vehicle was able to make only one video-photographic pass over the wreck.
-Its location indicates it probably is KIRISHIMA, but since sister-ship HIEI also sank nearby she cannot be definitively ruled out as the located wreck.
+[7 Ballard's Remotely Operated Vehicle was able to make only one video-photographic pass over the wreck.
+Its location and condition indicate it is undoubtedly KIRISHIMA.

-Thanks also goes to Mr. James W. Grace, author of "The Naval Battle of Guadalcanal.
-Night Action, 13 November 1942".
+Thanks go to Mr. James W. Grace, author of the exhaustive "The Naval Battle of Guadalcanal.
+Night Action, 13 November 1942" and J-Aircraft reader Mr. Andrew Pennock for bringing Mr. Lundgren's reports to our attention.

 – Bob Hackett, Sander Kingsepp and Lars Ahlberg.